ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 When a statement is wrapped, it is continued with 4 spaced indentation.

-**Note:** The primary goal for line wrapping is to have clear code, _not necessarily_ code that fits in the smallest number of lines.
+**Note:** The primary goal of line wrapping is to have clear code, _not necessarily_ code that fits in the smallest number of lines.

 ### Braces
 #### Braces are used where optional